Cheap UK Days Out to Fill Your Easter Holidays

 Take the Kids Swimming

 Another activity which sometimes offers deals in the less busy times of days is swimming.
-Get yourself down to your local pool or travel to a new one and spend the day with the kids splashing about in the water.
+Get yourself down to your local pool.
+Or even travel to a new one and spend the day with the kids splashing about in the water.
 A great way to get indoors if the UK weather is up to its usual tricks.

 Free Museum Tours